Smukanec/Jarvik_W/README.md

   of ``RAG_THRESHOLD`` or ``0.6``.
 * `POST /knowledge/reload` – reload the knowledge base and return the number of loaded chunks.
 This uses the `KnowledgeBase` class to re-read the `knowledge/` directory.
 * `POST /knowledge/upload` – upload a file.
 Optional fields `private` and `description` mark the file as user-only and store the description in memory.
-* `GET /model` – return the currently running model name.
+* `GET /model` – return the currently running model name and the last startup status.
+The response contains the fields `model`, `status` and `success`.

 * `POST /model` – switch models by posting `{ "model": "name" }`.